jinglescode/devotions/_posts/bsf-genesis/2020-09-30-bsf-genesis-lesson06-day4.md

 focus-verse: "“I establish my covenant with you: Never again will all life be destroyed by the waters of a flood; never again will there be a flood to destroy the earth.” – Genesis 9:11"
 ---

-# Summary of Genesis Genesis 9:1-7
+# Summary of Genesis 9:1-7

 In this segment, God gave a few instructions.